paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-140-procurement-of-commercial-items.md

 (3) the congressional defense committees are notified at least 30 days before such treatment or purchase occurs.

-**(b) Treatment of Subsystems as Commercial Items.—** A subsystem of a major weapon system (other than a commercially available off-the-shelf item as defined in section 35(c) 1 of the Office of Federal Procurement Policy Act ([41 U.S.C.
-431(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section431/c&num=0&edition=prelim))) shall be treated as a commercial item and purchased under procedures established for the procurement of commercial items only if—
+**(b) Treatment of Subsystems as Commercial Items.—** A subsystem of a major weapon system (other than a commercially available off-the-shelf item as defined in [section 104 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section104&num=0&edition=prelim)) shall be treated as a commercial item and purchased under procedures established for the procurement of commercial items only if—

 (1) the subsystem is intended for a major weapon system that is being purchased, or has been purchased, under procedures established for the procurement of commercial items in accordance with the requirements of subsection (a); or

 (2) the contracting officer determines in writing that—

-  (A) the subsystem is a commercial item, as defined in section 4(12) 1 of the Office of Federal Procurement Policy Act ([41 U.S.C.
-403(12)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section403/12&num=0&edition=prelim)); and
+  (A) the subsystem is a commercial item, as defined in [section 103 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section103&num=0&edition=prelim); and

   (B) the offeror has submitted sufficient information to evaluate, through price analysis, the reasonableness of the price for such subsystem.

 **(c) Treatment of Components and Spare Parts as Commercial Items.—**

-(1) A component or spare part for a major weapon system (other than a commercially available off-the-shelf item as defined in section 35(c) 1 of the Office of Federal Procurement Policy Act ([41 U.S.C.
-431(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section431/c&num=0&edition=prelim))) may be treated as a commercial item for the purposes of [section 2306a of this title](./chapter-137-procurement-generally.md#section-2306a) only if—
+(1) A component or spare part for a major weapon system (other than a commercially available off-the-shelf item as defined in [section 104 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section104&num=0&edition=prelim)) may be treated as a commercial item for the purposes of [section 2306a of this title](./chapter-137-procurement-generally.md#section-2306a) only if—

   (A) the component or spare part is intended for—